 Students are placed on Academic Probation when they have attempted at least 12 credit hours at GRCC and have failed to meet the minimum cumulative GPA listed above.
 The student will be notified of probation status.
 Students on Academic Probation are required:

-- To attend a Success Workshop sponsored by the Counseling and Career Center where they will meet with an academic counselor/advisor prior to the fourth week of the semester/session following placement on Academic Probation.
+- To attend a Success Workshop sponsored by the Counseling and Career Development where they will meet with an academic counselor/advisor prior to the fourth week of the semester/session following placement on Academic Probation.
 A registration hold will be placed on his/her account until he/she has met with a counselor/advisor.

 - In collaboration with the academic advisor, the student will develop a written Success Plan.
 The plan may include limitations on enrollment and other forms of academic assistance.